Daniel P. Sodroski

 Daniel’s practice primarily focuses on representing building owners, property managers, and developers in complex commercial litigation involving contract, real estate, and commercial landlord-tenant disputes.

 He is also experienced in intellectual property matters ranging from trademark to trade secret.
 Additionally, Daniel understands technology’s growing impact on the intersection between law and business, writing extensively on electronic discovery, cybersecurity, data privacy, and crisis management issues.
+He is a member of the International Association of Privacy Professionals (“IAPP”) and is accredited by the IAPP as a Certified Information Privacy Professional/United States (CIPP/US).

 While in law school, Daniel was a legal writing research assistant, a judicial extern to United States District Judge Nora Barry Fischer of the Western District of Pennsylvania, and a law clerk with the intellectual property department of a prestigious Pittsburgh-based law firm.